 - You will have to jump through some hoops to open an account at most credit unions that don’t serve your community.
 You have to become eligible to join (donate to or join some org) and buy a share for which you have to open a basic share savings account with them.
 Is it worth it?
 Depends, in general their credit cards have lower rates (capped by law at 18% for Federal Credit Unions) and fees, but they offer no better checking accounts or rewards.
-Which means that if you want a low to no fee credit card or branch service (they have shared branching) it is worth joining, otherwise probably not – unless you have a general preference for their banking model.
+Which means that if you want a low to no fee credit card or branch service (they have shared branching) it is worth joining, otherwise probably not – unless you have a general preference for cooperative banking.
 Most allow you to apply for a credit card before becoming a member, so you don’t have to join only to find out that they’ll reject your card application.

 - Discover has cooperation agreements with local networks in China (UnionPay), Japan (JCB), Korea (BC Card) and India (RuPay).
 If you travel to these countries a lot, a Discover credit card could be a useful addition to your card portfolio and get you near universal acceptance.
 Discover cards do not have a foreign transaction fee either.

 - Bank of America offers free ATM access in about 70 countries and territories through the Global ATM Alliance.
-What sounds promising is not a good deal though, because you’re still on the hook for a 3% currency conversion fee.
+What sounds promising is not a great deal though, because you’re still on the hook for a 3% currency conversion fee.
 Which cancels out whatever you may gain from not getting hit with a surcharge (dirty secret: in many of those countries ATMs don’t even take surcharges).
 Plus, Bank of America checking accounts aren’t free either.